0xchimz/TrainerPlus/README.md

 # TrainerPlus
+  A simple expert-system web-application class project for `Knowledge Engineering and Management` course.
+It acts as a personal trainer that provides suggestions from the given conditions.

 ## Configuring the Database
   1. First, you need to have MySQL installed, create the database named `trainer-plus` with an encoding set to `UTF-8`